proteanhq/protean/docs/guides/change-state/commands.md

 In [4]: publish_article_command.published_at = datetime.now() - timedelta(hours=24)
 ...
-IncorrectUsageError: {
-    '_command': [
-        'Command Objects are immutable and cannot be modified once created' ]
+IncorrectUsageError: 'Command Objects are immutable and cannot be modified once created' }
-}
 ```